 Top Warm-Season Grasses for Augusta

-If you’re looking for the perfect warm-season grass to grow in the Augusta climate, you can’t go wrong with Zoysiagrass, Bermudagrass, St. Augustinegrass, or Centipedegrass.
+If you’re looking for the perfect warm-season grass to grow in the CSRA climate, you can’t go wrong with Zoysiagrass, Bermudagrass, St. Augustinegrass, or Centipedegrass.

 Zoysiagrass: The High-Traffic Tolerant